andypowe11/Dash-Button-iMessage-Sender/README.md

 a product.
 Quit before doing this.
 In doing so, you'll be giving the button enough information to connect to your wifi network but leaving it unable to actually buy anything.
 It'll just flash red a few times when pressed.

-If you are using an iPhone, you'll probably also want to disable notifications from the Amazon app, otherwise it will keep reminding you to finish the setup process.
+If you are using an iPhone, you'll probably also want to disable notifications from the Amazon app - otherwise it will keep reminding you to finish the setup process.

 ## Install Scapy

 Scapy is a powerful interactive packet manipulation program - http://www.secdev.org/projects/scapy/.
 We're going to use its Python library to monitor the network.
-I needed help with the install (props to @guedou on Twitter) because the standard way of doing it didn't work for me on my iMac.
+I needed help with the install of Scapy (props to @guedou on Twitter for his advice) because the standard way of doing it didn't work for me on my iMac.
 For a working install, I cloned the scapy-bpf repository from GitHub - https://github.com/guedou/scapy-bpf - and installed from there.
 I think the command was: